-Progress Notes can be added to Actions at any time once educators have started to implement their SIP.
+Progress Notes can be added to Actions at any time once the service has started to implement their SIP.
 It is recommended that Progress Notes are added to each Action at least quarterly (every 3 months).

 Why are Progress Notes important?